 Omega XL, touted on TV as a “natural solution for arthritis and joint pain,” is an you may have in TV commercials featuring Larry King.
 The benefits of Omega XL are said to be derived from an extract of the green-lipped mussel.
 The questions I get asked most are “Does Omega XL work? and “Is Omega XL just a fish oil supplement?“Ill answer this and many other questions in this review.
 By the end of this review you will know what Omega XL is and whether it's right for you.

-Omega XL is a supplement touted to reduce pain.
+Omega XL is a supplement touted to reduce joint pain by reducing inflammation.
 The key ingredient in the supplement comes from the green lipped mussel (Perna canaliculus).
 It may do other things too as you will see from the research below.

 This section will get a little complicated so if your eyes glaze over, I will understand.
 I'll make this as painless as possible.
 I'll mention some big words here.
-They are not necessary for you to know unless you read the research studies I'll list below.
-If you dont care skip this section.
+They are not necessary for you to understand unless you read the research studies I'll list below.
+If you don't care skip this section.